entelect-incubator/.NET/Phase 5/README.md

 ## **Setup**

-- [ ] Use the Step 2 Solution from Phase 4 to get started
+- [ ] Use the Start Solution from Phase 5 to get started

 ## **Overview**